-The LEGACY project at Attingham
+The LEGACY project at Attingham: apart(y)

 Often described as the single most generous gift to the National Trust, Lord Berwick left the mansion and grounds of Attingham Park “for public benefit” under the care of the Trust.
-A Trust New Art collaboration between Attingham and Pentabus Theatre will explore what this means today through the LEGACY project.
+A Trust New Art collaboration between Attingham and Pentabus Theatre explores what this means today through the LEGACY project.

 The project is delivered by the National Trust and Pentabus, and supported using public funding by the National Lottery through Arts Council England, part of Trust New Art, National Trust’s programme of contemporary arts.